-Since 2015 Africa Agenda has offered journalism internship opportunities to students from the University of Denver (DU) and Metropolitan State University of Denver.
-Some of our interns, trainees and volunteers have gone to work for organizations such CBS News, Devex and the National Cooperative Business Association in Washington D.C.
+Since 2015 Africa Agenda has offered journalism internship opportunities to students from the University of Denver (DU) and the Metropolitan State University of Denver.
+Some of our interns, trainees, and volunteers have gone to work for organizations such as CBS News, Devex, and the National Cooperative Business Association in Washington D.C.

 Internships at Africa Agenda normally last from 6 to 9 months and include weekly on-site meetings with a supervisor and other Africa Agenda staff members.

-- Write a weekly post, column on Africa Agenda’s content website, Africa News Matters.
+- Write a weekly post, a column on Africa Agenda’s content website, Africa News Matters.